A trouble in the GRP production department

 As usual, to solve a potential problem, it is essential to start from the right question:

 “What can we do in terms of production strategy to improve this aspect and avoid the constant loss of money?”

-Situations like the one described above happen when the importance of specialized ASSISTANCE and MAINTENANCE is underestimated, and you only take immediate action and try to ‘patch things up’ whenever there is a problem or a failure occurs, through crisis management.
+Situations like the one described above happen when the importance of specialized ASSISTANCE and MAINTENANCE is underestimated.
+You only take immediate action and try to ‘patch things up’ whenever there is a problem or a failure occurs, through crisis management.

-As I informed you before, we perform several audits in GRP plants worldwide and unfortunately, I am aware of many companies that implement only minimum maintenance and then suffer a high percentage of expected downtime.
+As I informed you before, we perform several audits in GRP plants worldwide.
+Unfortunately, I am aware of many companies that implement only minimum maintenance and then suffer a high percentage of expected downtime.